deepakPandeygit/reactdemo/README.md

         rnsf	→	react function with styled-components support story	→	Storybook template
         snap	→	Create Jest test snapshot step using Enzyme
 4. import node-sass using npm to use sass in project.

+5. npm install react-router-dom@6 <!-- for install router v6-->

 <!-- for jsx section (Aboutjsx.jsx)-->
 1.